rydigital/Our.Umbraco.Tables/README.md

 ### Use ###

-After installation, Umbraco should automatically find the Table Generator and make it available to you when creating a new data type.
+After installation, Umbraco should automatically find Our.Umbraco.Tables and make it available to you when creating a new data type.

-Create a new data type in 'Settings / Data Types' and choose 'Table Generator' from the drop down.
+Create a new data type in 'Settings / Data Types' and choose 'Our.Umbraco.Tables' from the drop down.

 This is now ready to use on a Document Type.